Since not all of our outdoor gear can be waterproof, we need waterproof backpacks.

 The market has got you covered with plenty of options.
 And we've got you covered with suggestions.

-$19.99 is definitely on the low-cost side of waterproof backpacks.
-It is a drawstring, so it won't be able to hold a lot of gear, but I recommend it for the bare minimum items like a water bottle, phone, towel, and maybe a few survival items.
+$29.99 is definitely on the low-cost side of waterproof backpacks.
+It is a drawstring so it won't hold a lot of gear, but I recommend it for the bare minimum items like a water bottle, phone, towel, and maybe a few survival items for you outdoor adventure.

 The customer review above is a great example of this bag's advantages.
 You can also take off the strap buckles and wear it as a hip pack.